Bikeman868/Prius/Prius.SQLite/readme.md

 # Simulating stored procedures

-SqLite does not natively support stored procedures because it runs in the address space of the application already.
-This package allows you to simulate stored procedure execution so that you can write a single application that can be run against a client/server database that does support stored procedures or you can run against SqLite without any modifications.
+SQLite does not natively support stored procedures because it runs in the address space of the application already.
+This package allows you to simulate stored procedure execution so that you can write a single application that can be run against a client/server database that does support stored procedures or you can run against SQLite without any modifications.

 It is possible to deploy your 'stored procedures' in a separate DLL and this is my recommendation.
 This DLL does not need to be referenced at all by your application